Features and considerations

 Adjust lights in various zones through lighting control systems, light sensors or simply being able to turn off lights in each space will significantly reduce power consumption and increase user comfort; ensure that lighting control systems are easy to use.

-This can offer greater flexibility in both lighting and cabling for power/communications and other functional requirements such as suspension of banners and signage.
+Lighting needs to be considered in relation to movable furniture and potential changes in layout.
+Flexible ceiling grids can offer greater flexibility in both lighting and cabling for power/communications and other functional requirements such as suspension of banners and signage.
+Lighting can also be built into furniture and demountable walls to make it easier to locate where needed.

 Recommended lighting standards for public libraries are as follows: